We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Home Chef meals are designed to be stored in the refrigerator until you’re ready to prep and eat them.
 You may be able to store certain meals in the freezer if their ingredients are freezer-friendly.

-Keep in mind that not all Home Chef ingredients or prepared meals will freeze and thaw well, so it’s best to prepare them to eat within the following day or two for optimal freshness and quality.
+Keep in mind that not all Home Chef ingredients or prepared meals will freeze and thaw well, so it’s best to prepare them to eat within a day or two for optimal freshness and quality.

 Home Chef is a meal delivery service that makes it easier than ever to make more healthy meals at home.